SavelevGeo/copter-work-samples/README.md

-# Samples of work with
+# Samples of drone photogrammetry and 3d modelling projects
 Here are several sample projects created by repo owner

 All photos are taken by the author using DJI Mavic 2 Pro and processed using Agisoft Metashape